daomtthuan/cloud-aws-study-project-3/Classroom_Project_Instructions/Part_III_TravisCI.md

         # Do similar for other three images```
         ```bash
         # Push
-        # Assuming DOCKER_PASSWORD and DOCKER_USERNAME are set in the Travis repository settings
+        # Assuming DOCKER_PASSWORD and DOCKER_USERNAME are set in the Circleci repository settings
           - echo "$DOCKER_PASSWORD" | docker login -u "$DOCKER_USERNAME" --password-stdin
           - docker push sudkul/udagram-api-feed:v1
         # Do similar for other three images